Summer Pre-College Admission

 Due to Italian government regulations regarding students under the age of 18, we are unable to offer the Italy Summer Pre-College program in 2018.
 We are exploring our options for 2019 and beyond.
 This regulation does not impact students over the age of 18 in Marist's four-year degree programs or the Freshman Florence Experience.
 Please contact the Marist Admission Office with questions at firstname.lastname@example.org.

-Housing in Florence for our Summer Pre-College students are traditional apartment-style housing, located in a beautiful historic building in the heart of Florence.
+Housing in Florence for our Summer Pre-College students is traditional apartment-style housing, located in a beautiful historic building in the heart of Florence.
 The residence hall, dining facility, and classrooms are all within easy walking distance, and students are always accompanied by a Marist staff member.
 The apartments range from two to eight students per apartment, two to three per room.
-International travel experiences varies per student, we ensure every student is safe and comfortable in their new environment, whether it be their 1st or 100th time traveling abroad.
+International travel experiences vary per student, we ensure every student is safe and comfortable in their new environment, whether it be their 1st or 100th time traveling abroad.
 The building is managed by a Resident Director (R.D.) who is a professional staff member that lives in the building permanently during the summer.
 Additionally, the building has multiple Resident Assistants (R.A.) who are upperclassmen students who return to Marist for the summer.
-The R.A.'s live in the building as well, and act a mentors throughout the program and accompanies the students on walks through the city and on all field trips.
+The R.A.'s live in the building as well, and act as mentors throughout the program and accompanies the students on walks through the city and on all field trips.
 In addition, there is an overnight security officer for the apartment building.
 In Florence, your dining experience is more than great food – it’s an experience.
 Italy is a culture dedicated to art of all kinds, including food.
 We invite our students to develop and explore the tastes and recipes of the region, including a cooking class and cheese and olive oil pairing by one of our Italian culinary professors.

 Life outside the classroom offers a wealth of opportunity for personal growth and development that supports and enhances students' academic experience.
-Students have the opportunity to learn from the cultural education and immersion, and participate in educational trips throughout Florence and other parts of Italy.
+Students have the opportunity to learn from the cultural education and immersion and participate in educational trips throughout Florence and other parts of Italy.
 The goal of these trips is to provide the students with hands-on academic learning and the opportunity to experience the rich culture and history of the surrounding area.